 What type of content do you primarily create?

 The guiding principle here is simple: show, don't tell.
-Instead of explaining what you want from the tool, give it a few examples to learn from.
+Instead of explaining what you want from ChatGPT, give it a few examples to learn from.
+This approach significantly improves accuracy by providing clear patterns for the AI to follow.

 I've found this technique is pretty versatile, especially for crafting sophisticated categorizations or extracting specific details from longer texts.
 For instance, I've used it for categorizing online reviews into positive or negative sentiments, identifying main complaints in a review, or categorizing a transcript into topics.